fridasimonsson/fridatest/en-GB/online-help/funcdescription/searchcontract/contractpersons.md

 # Contract contact persons

-Each contract in the list shows the contracts's contact persons together with the contact person's specified role.
+Each contract in the list shows the contract's contact persons together with the contact person's specified role.
 Currently this only applies to contact persons belonging to the Buying Organisation.